owl-lab/owl_guide/book/chapter/zoo.rst

 Choose a Version of Scripts
 -------------------------------------------------

 Alice has modified and uploaded her scripts several times.
-Each version is assigned a unique ``version id``, and different versions of code may work differently.
-How could Bob specify which version to use?
-Good news is that he barely needs to change his code.
+Each version of her code is assigned a unique ``version id``.
+Different versions of code may work differently, so how could Bob specify which version to use?
+Good news is that, he barely needs to change his code.

 .. code-block:: ocaml